Kofi100/Blog-Card-Challenge-HTML/README.md

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 I revised on what I leant about BEM ,grid and flexbox in order to make this card.
 I also learnt on how to use Figma to design the website as close to the design as possible.

-I'm especially proud of how I used BEM naming convection to write the code below.
+I'm especially proud of how I used BEM naming convection to write the code below and also proud of how the

+website can dynamically changed without using media-queries.

 ```css
 .card{